Mahavira: The Hero of Nonviolence

 Mahavira: The Hero of Nonviolence is an illustrated children's story based upon the life of Mahavira, a teacher of the Jain faith.

 Synopsis

 Mahavira: The Hero of Nonviolence is a story of a young prince, Mahavira, who was destined to teach peace and non-violence.
 He was born in India and his name was Vardhaman.
-As he grew he learned through books and wanted to become a monk.
-He acquired knowledge through his spiritual journey and achieved the three spiritual jewels.
-In the Jainism faith they were called right faith, right knowledge and right conduct.
-He loved all living things.
-He had no fear.
-Others in later years that practiced peace were Gandhi and Dr. Martin Luther King.
+As he grew, he learned through books and aspired to become a monk.
+He acquired knowledge through his spiritual journey and achieved the Three Spiritual Jewels.
+In Jainism, they are called Right Faith, Right Knowledge and Right Conduct.
+He loved all living things and had no fear.
+Later figures who practiced peace were Gandhi and Dr. Martin Luther King.